uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

     yield return new PlayerMoved(role, city);

-    // This looks a little weird - why isn't this block executed
-    // when the player has zero actions remaining?
-Because the
-    // `PlayerMoved` event emitted above does not affect the state
-    // of the aggregate built from the event log at the start of
-    // this method.
-We know that the player will have one less
-    // action after the `PlayerMoved` event is applied, thus this
-    // block needs to execute when the player initially had 1
-    // action remaining.
     if (player.ActionsRemaining == 1)
     {
         // todo: pick up cards from player draw pile here